Progress through standards

 - 34 countries — The procedure is available to payment service providers from all 34 SEPA participating countries.

 - 21 November 2017 — SEPA Instant Credit Transfer will start on 21 November 2017.

 EBA CLEARING via RT1 for real-time transfers

 The SCT Inst Scheme of the EPC deliberately defined the clearing and settlement mechanism (CSM) between the subscribers in an open way.
 Institutes can therefore refer to existing CSM systems and agreements, which implement the scheme according to the Rulebook.

-For the official launch in November 2017, the European Banking Authority, short EBA, has provided RT1, a platform for all payment providers in charge of an account, the so-called AS-PSPs.
+For the official launch in November 2017, EBA CLEARING has provided RT1, a platform for all payment providers in charge of an account, the so-called AS-PSPs.

 The high reputation of the existing EBA CLEARING, including the given financial, infrastructure and administrative framework, expose RT1 as the predestined CSM system for Europe-wide real-time payments.
 This includes, amongst others, the provision of a test environment that is identical to the production environment.